Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

     return embeddings
 ```
 #### 7.)
 Creating Custom Datasets
-The CustomDataset class is designed to handle text data and prepare it for model training in a PyTorch pipeline.
-It tokenizes the text, handles padding and truncation, and returns the input IDs, attention mask, and corresponding labels in a dictionary format.
-This setup allows for efficient batching and data loading using PyTorch’s DataLoader.
+The CustomDataset class creates a custom dataset compatible with PyTorch's DataLoader.
+It takes in text data and labels, tokenizes the text using the provided tokenizer, and ensures each tokenized sequence is of the specified maximum length.
+It also handles padding and truncation appropriately.
+The class provides methods to get the number of samples and to retrieve a sample by index.
+Each retrieved sample includes token IDs, attention masks, and labels in a dictionary format, ready for use in training or evaluation with a PyTorch model.
 ```python
 # Create Custom dataset class
 class CustomDataset(torch.utils.data.Dataset):